KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L13) Production Upgrade Script.md

 ## Now test your game!

-### If you have enough Total Cookies, you should be able to purchase the Click Upgrade
+### If you have enough Total Cookies, you should be able to purchase the Production Upgrade

 ### Since we used the Cookie Manager, its variables will update in correctly